cyberterr0rist/astro/README.md

 also nell uses external libraries like it's cocaine

-man never learned how to use ansi color codes
+man never learned how to use ANSI color codes

 (ily nell)